-Kumbakonam, also spelt Coommbaconum, is an alluring and pleasing town located at an idyllic spot as it lies sandwiched between two rivers running parallel to each other.
+Kumbakonam, also spelt Coommbaconum, is an alluring and pleasing town located at an idyllic spot, as it lies sandwiched between two rivers running parallel to each other.

-Kumbakonam has a very interesting past, and it is believed that the town has been in existence since the Sangam period.
-The place has been in control of the major royal dynasties of Southern India like the Cholas, the Pallavas, the Pandayas, the MaduralNayaks, the Thanjavur Nayaks and the ThanjuvarMarathas as well.
+Kumbakonam has a very interesting past and it is believed that the town has been in existence since the Sangam period.
+The place has been in control of the major royal dynasties of Southern India like the Cholas, the Pallavas, the Pandyas, the Madurai Nayaks, the Thanjavur Nayaks and the Thanjavur Marathas as well.

 The town gained prominence in the 7th century when the Medieval Cholas made it their capital.
 However, it was during the British rule that Kumbakonam reached the peak of its prosperity and prominence.
-The town became a significant center of cultural and religious education earning the name of ‘Cambridge of South India’.
+The town became a significant centre of cultural and religious education earning the name of Cambridge of South India.

 The Temple Town

-Kumbakonam is famously called the ‘temple town’ or ‘The City of Temples’ given the number of temples that have been built in and around the town.
+Kumbakonam is famously called the temple town or The City of Temples, given the number of temples that have been built in and around the town.
 There are believed to be 188 temples within the municipality of Kumbakonam.
 Another 100 odd temples have been constructed in the areas surrounding the town.

 The various rulers of Kumbakonam made it a point to build several temples within the vicinity of the town during their respective rules.
-However, the major contributors of temples in the town are the medieval Cholas who made Kumbakonam their capital for more two centuries.
+However, the major contributors of temples in the town are the Medieval Cholas who made Kumbakonam their capital for more two centuries.

 Every ruler tried to outdo the work for his predecessor.
 For example, the Nayak kings built the Sarangapani temple and made it 12 storeys high.
-Raghunatha Nayak, who ruled the town in 16th century, got scenes from Ramayana painted on the walls of the Ramaswamy temple.
+Raghunatha Nayak, who ruled the town in 16th century, got scenes from Ramayana painted on the walls of the Ramaswamy Temple.

-Kumbakonam is also known to have a temple dedicated to Brahma, the Hindu God who is responsible for the creation of the universe and of life on earth.
+Kumbakonam is also known to have a temple dedicated to Brahma, the Hindu god who is responsible for the creation of the universe and of life on earth.
 There are very few temples of Lord Brahma in the world and Kumbakonam has one of them.

-How to reach Kumbakonam
+How To Reach Kumbakonam